Why diversification is a big challenge for business owners

 While the exact mix of cash, bonds, equity investments, real estate and other assets is liable to be different for every entrepreneur and depend on their personal circumstances, age, preferences and risk tolerance, the starting point for diversification is the same.
 If the business ran into a major problem – an economic recession, a natural disaster such as fire or flood, or an illness keeping the owner from work for an extended period of time – could their business and personal finances stay afloat?

-If the business is a high-risk asset, highly dependent on economic conditions and tying up the bulk of an individual’s wealth, they should not be taking similar risks elsewhere.
-Their portfolio should be balanced with lower-risk assets that are less vulnerable to the economic climate.
+If the business is a high-risk asset, highly dependent on economic conditions and encompassing the bulk of an individual’s wealth, they should not be taking the same level of risk elsewhere.
+Their portfolio should be balanced with lower-risk assets that are less impacted by the prevailing economic climate.

-The solution will often need to comprise not just investments but insurance, such as key person risk and illness cover.
+The solution will often involve not just investments but insurance, such as key person risk and illness cover.

 A diversification plan requires analysis of every consideration, from an individual’s spending habits and family commitments to retirement provision.
 The solution will often involve not just investments but insurance, such as key person risk and illness cover.

-Having all their eggs in one basket, as entrepreneurs tend to do, can be highly motivating, but it can be extremely painful if things go wrong.
-Taking steps to embrace diversification at all levels can give business owners a more solid foundation on which to fall back in more difficult times.
+Having all their eggs in one basket, as many entrepreneurs tend to do, can be highly motivating, but it can be extremely painful if things go wrong.
+Taking steps to embrace diversification at all levels can give business owners a more solid foundation on which they can fall back if more difficult times emerge.